pwaring/technical-talks/building-make/slides.md

 # Make will not build a target when...

  - The rules used to generate the target have changed.
+ - A configuration variable is set which affects the rules.

+# Make variables

+ - User-defined variables
+ - Where they can be set
+ - Provide value if not already set
+ - Common values, e.g. `CFLAGS`

+# Phony targets and clean

+ - Common to have a `clean` target which removes intermediate files.
+ - `clean` can also be used to force a full rebuild.
+ - `.PHONY`: Stops Make being confused by file with same name as target.

 # Special variables

  - `$@`: Full target filename (i.e. what will be built).
  - `$*`: Target filename without the suffix, e.g. `hello.o` becomes `hello`.
  - `$<`: The file which triggered this rule.

+# Debugging

+ - `-n`: Show commands which would be run.

+# Parallel builds

+ - `-j [number]`
+ - `--output-sync` does what it says (>= 4.0)
+ - May cause problems with dependencies built out of order
+ - Requires Makefiles to be written with this in mind
+ - Linux kernel is an example

 # Autoconf and Automake